 Sadly, Adam suffered a brain haemorrhage on New Year's Day 2008.
 After spending three days in the Lincoln County Hospital intensive care unit and one day at Nottingham Queen’s Medical Centre, he passed away on the 4th of January 2008.
 Adam had been fit and healthy, showing no signs of illness.
 He had spent New Year’s Eve having a wonderful time with some of his closest friends, and he was extremely happy.

 To keep his memory alive and provide a long-lasting legacy, Adam’s family decided to create the Adam Gibbons Sports Foundation, devoted to helping young sportspeople like Adam find success.

 If you’re competing at a regional, national or international level and need funding to help with travel, accommodation, training, competition or coaching costs, then you may be eligible for funding.
 In exceptional circumstances, we may provide assistance to those who need support with rehabilitation.
 We will also consider applications from sports teams and organisations that are looking to progress as a group, compete at a high level, or help get young people involved in sporting activity.

 Please note, athletes must be aged 11 or over to apply.

 The foundation receives dozens of applications every year, so please provide us with as much information as possible to support your application.
 Trustees may have a limited knowledge of your sport, so please take this into account when completing the application.
 Remember – this is an opportunity to sell yourself!

 All funding applications are managed by the Lincolnshire Elite Athlete Programme.
-To apply, simply fill in the LEAP application form and email it to us.
+To apply, simply fill in the LEAP application form below.